Atharva884/dummy-branch-app/README.md

 Each stage must pass before proceeding to the next, ensuring only thoroughly validated code reaches production.

+### Pipeline Trigger Behavior

+The pipeline is configured to run on:
+- **Push to `main` branch**: Full pipeline including image push to registry
+- **Pull Requests**: Runs tests, builds, and security scans but **does not push** images to registry

+This ensures PRs are validated without polluting the container registry with experimental builds.

 ### Stage 1: Automated Testing

 **Trigger:** Every push or pull request to `main` branch

 **What it does:**
-1. Spins up a PostgreSQL test database
+1. Spins up a PostgreSQL test database as a service container
-2. Installs Python dependencies with pip caching
+2. Installs Python dependencies with pip caching for faster builds
-3. Fetches secrets from Doppler vault
+3. Fetches secrets from Doppler vault (production config)
-4. Runs Alembic database migrations
+4. Runs Alembic database migrations to set up test schema
 5. Executes pytest test suite with verbose output

 **Why this matters:** Catches regressions and bugs before they reach production.
 Tests verify: